 You can find a list of her books, upcoming events, her thoughts in general, and her autobiography (although sans any reference to the murder) on her website.

 Oh, and the lesbianism which provoked the parents to try to separate the girls in the first place?
 According to Hulme/Perry, it never happened.
-She says that she and Parker were obsessive, but not in that way.
+She said that she and Parker were obsessive, but not in that way.

 No comments: